haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_11.0.x.md

 ### OAuth authentication and other SSO methods

-If you use OAuth authentication:
+If you use OAuth authentication, the configuration need to be changed a bit.

 If you use SAML, you don't need to change configuration files.